brainshift-design/Generator/README.md

 ## What is this?

 This is a node-based Figma plugin that lets you build procedural geometry.
-It's good for generative art, data visualization, technical illustrations, things like that.
-The benefit that all this happens right inside Figma, and the generated output is regular Figma objects that you can use in your normal Figma workflow.
+It's good for generative art, data visualization, technical illustrations, etc. The benefit is that all this happens right inside Figma, and the generated objects are regular Figma objects that you can use in your normal Figma workflow.
 It's published here: https://www.figma.com/community/plugin/899028246731755335.

 ## Architecture

-Generator is written in straight up Javascript and HTML, all the code is local, and there are no dependencies.
-The codebase is a giant prototype, so don't be too harsh on it.
-I know. 🤷‍♂️
+Generator is written in pure Javascript and HTML, all the code is local, and there are no dependencies.
+I knew nothing about webdev when I started this, so the codebase is a giant legacy prototype which should ideally be rewritten from scratch, but, you know.
+So just keep that in mind. 🤷‍♂️

 Figma plugins normally run in two threads: the sandbox that deals with Figma directly, and the UI thread.